Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 Start with Your Doctor

 Having a conversation about your mental health can feel intimidating, but your healthcare provider is crucial first-line support.
-The American College of Obstetricians and Gynecologists recommends that all pregnant people be screened for depression and anxiety at least once during pregnancy, often during a third-trimester visit.
+The American College of Obstetricians and Gynecologists recommends screening for depression and anxiety at least once during pregnancy, often during a third-trimester visit.

 Therapy That Actually Understands Pregnancy